ho94949/yacht-dice/README.md

 If you want, you can create PR to this repository.

 - Multi-core, GPU, or AVX support could be added.
-- `dp` and `op` variable need not to be exported with careful implementation (will need little more calculation on run-time)
+- `op` variable need not to be exported with careful implementation (will need little more calculation on run-time)
 - Winning probability support.
 Supporting this naively will cost 660 times more calculation and memory.
 So multicore and file size reducing would be needed.

 ## License